nox-4O4/nft-dns/README.md

 # nft-dns
 Make the nftables resolve fqdn on-the-fly !

+The source of this project is https://git.azlux.fr/azlux/nft-dns, **PR are accepted on the source only**.

 Back on iptables, fqdn was available into rules, but was resolved at start only.
 This have never been improved.

 This project try to resolve this limitation.